syncfusion-content/blazor-docs/blazor/image-editor/transform.md

 ## Zooming event

 The [`Zooming`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorEvents.html#Syncfusion_Blazor_ImageEditor_ImageEditorEvents_Zooming) event is triggered when performing zooming the image.
 This event can be used to perform certain actions, such as updating the position of the image.
 This event is passed an object that contains information about the zooming event, such as the amount of zooming performed.
-And this event uses [`ZoomEventArgs`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ZoomEventArgs.html) to handle the action the panning action when the user starts dragging the image.
+And this event uses [`ZoomEventArgs`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ZoomEventArgs.html) to handle the zooming action in the image.

 The parameter available in the [`Zooming`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorEvents.html#Syncfusion_Blazor_ImageEditor_ImageEditorEvents_Zooming) event is,